wbt11a/h265Convert/README.md

   4. Point startConvertScript.sh to convertScript.sh location
     <p>Optionally edit convertScript.sh to include pphb for progress bar, or regular ffmpeg
     <p>Optionally edit convertScript.sh to enable verbose logging or not
-    <p>Optionally edit convertScript.sh to enable progress bar or not.
-This requires pphb installation.
-See above.
   5. Let crontab take over.

  Note:  The process will suspend if Plex Transcoder is running.
 This can obviously be modified to detect other applications that should have priority.